 Approaching the political economy/political ecology dialogue from a new, fresh angle, “Allied Grounds” – the BG 2023 project – intends to revisit and further explore so-called “sacrifice zones” and “transition countries,” zoom in on struggles for labor and environmental justice, re-energize visions and efforts to emancipate “cheap labor” and “cheap nature” from capitalism’s grip, and, ultimately, probe the organizational practices and potentialities of these very struggles.

 The overarching question of the project is: Since the means of production have become the means of climate production, how can we – all kinds of exploited workers around the world – seize these very means and address both the eco-social and decolonial question of the climate crisis?

 Read more about the concept in the introductory outline “Common Labor Struggles?
-The Eco-Social And Decolonial Question Of Climate Crisis.” means and address both the eco-social and decolonial question of the climate crisis?
+The Eco-Social and Decolonial Question of Climate Crisis.”

 Call for papers